MrJambix/Ethyrial_Addon/README.md

 4. Ability to choose which resources to track

 **Threat Meter**
-**Draggable/Moveable GUI**
+**Draggable/Moveable GUI or Possible GUI changes**

+# **Known Issues**
+1. Threat will not read properly to the UI removed the functions left the UI portion while i work on it.

 # **Version 1.1.5**
-Implemented Basic Threat Tracker functions and UI.
+Implemented Basic Threat Tracker function
-Won't work on all classes at the moment.

 # **Version 1.1.4**
 Fixed Issue where Development Console kept pushing errors upon craft.